grafana/agent/docs/sources/flow/reference/components/prometheus.exporter.cloudwatch.md

 collect [CloudWatch metrics](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/WhatIsCloudWatch.html),
 translate them to a prometheus-compatible format and remote write them.

-This component lets you scrape CloudWatch metrics in a set of configurations we call *jobs*.
+This component lets you scrape CloudWatch metrics in a set of configurations called *jobs*.
 There are two kinds of jobs: [discovery][] and [static][].

 [discovery]: #discovery-block